ColourboxDevelopment/ColourboxDevelopment.github.io/folder.md

 nav_order: 2
 ---

-# Folders in Skyfish
+# How folders and files work in Skyfish
+Folders are the primary way to organize files in Skyfish.

+When you upload a file to a folder in Skyfish, the following is what actually happens.
+The file is first uploaded and saved to Skyfish's cloud storage.
+Information about the file is then saved in the Skyfish database, and indexed by Skyfish's search engine.
+Lastly, a 'pointer' to the uploaded file is added to the chosen folder.
+This pointer represents the file as being 'stored in' the folder.

+When you 'copy a file' from one folder to another, Skyfish simply creates a new pointer to the file in the latter folder.
+Similarly, when you 'move a file' between folders, Skyfish simply moves the pointer from the old folder to the new one.

+When you 'remove a file' from a folder, Skyfish deletes the pointer in the folder.
+When all pointers to a file are deleted from the folder structure, Skyfish automatically deletes the file.

-Folders are the primary way to organize media in Skyfish.
-Folders can easily be handled and modified through the Skyfish API.
+Folders can easily be handled and modified using the Skyfish API.

 ### How to fetch folders via the API
 To list all the Skyfish folders that exist in your company, execute: